 The 973 rooms are contemporary and sleek in fashion with gorgeous tree-lined views of the swimming pool and garden areas.
 A unique collection of individual suites in the hotel are themed to Big Thunder Mountain, Adventureland, Pirates of the Caribbean, and Fantasyland with astounding details.
 Disneyland Hotel also features upgraded concierge-level rooms with access to the exclusive concierge lounge.

 The pool has two swirling water slides themed to the monorail in a classic homage that showcases a sign featuring the original Disneyland marque and two zipping monorail lines.
 Trader Sam’s entertains guests Jungle Cruise style at an interactive bar, and Tangaroa Cafe is just one counter service venue where you can buy a Dole Whip.

 In the lobby adjacent to the Fantasyland Tower is Goofy’s Kitchen, the premier Disneyland Resort hotel character dining experience.
-They serve breakfast and dinner at Goofy’s Kitchen and the characters are always there, unlike the other character dining that only takes place at breakfast.
-For a more refined meal, Steakhouse 55 is one of the best places on property, especially if you like steak.
+They serve breakfast and dinner and the characters are always there, unlike the other character dining that only takes place at breakfast.
+For a more refined meal, Steakhouse 55 is one of the best places on the property, especially if you like steak.
 The lounge outside is also very inviting and comfortable.

 Disney’s Paradise Pier Hotel

-Disney renamed the Disney Pacific Paradise Pier to complement the section in Disney’s California Adventure of the same name.
+Disney renamed the Disney Pacific Paradise Pier to complement the former section in Disney’s California Adventure of the same name.
 It even had its own gate into the park, right through Paradise Gardens.